DayoOliyide/kafka-cluster/README.md

 # Stopping
-To stop all the containers running ``docker-compose stop``
+To stop all the containers running ``docker-compose stop`` To remove all the containers ``docker-compose rm``

 # Kafka Commands
-The following commands are in the bin directory of the Kafka package you downloaded in the Setup steps Replace the [*-IP] placeholders with the correct containers ip address.
+The following commands are in the bin directory of the Kafka package you downloaded in the Setup steps.

+Replace the [*-IP] placeholders with the correct containers ip address.
 For linux replacing with localhost should be fine, for macs replace with the output of ``boot2docker ip``.

 To find out the actual ips of all containers run ``docker ps | cut -d' ' -f1 | tail -n +2 | xargs -I {} docker inspect --format '{{.Config.Image }} {{ .NetworkSettings.IPAddress }}' {}``
 However if you on a Mac, it might be a bit tricky accessing directly the actual ips of the containers.

 TODO -- find a way to access the docker ips directly in osx

 - To create a topic (with 1 partition and one replication/copy) ``./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test